-On their way back to their longships, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
-The cella was located where the Saint Walfrid church of Bedum with its pockmarked walls stands today.
-Walfrid was an illiterate and pious man who walked barefoot twice, every day of the year to Groningen.
+On their way back from Groninghe to their longships, probably carrying the booty, the Vikings found Walfrid praying in his private house of worship, his cella, which he had built himself.
+The cella was located where the Saint Walfrid church of Bedum with its medieval pockmarked walls stands today.
+Walfrid was an illiterate and pious man who walked barefoot twice, every single day of the year to Groninghe.
 To attend matins, mass and vespers.
-Walfrid had prophesied the raid of the Vikings, and that he himself would die on the occasion.
+Walfrid had prophesied the raid of the Norsemen, moreover that he himself would die on the occasion.
 The Vikings walked Walfrid to their encampment near their ships.
 Here they tortured Walfrid and, finally, beheaded him.
 Merely because he was a Christian.
-According to the abovementioned Passio Walfridi, this is.
+Everything according to the abovementioned Passio Walfridi, this is.

-Why the raiding Scandinavians took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
-Was it simply because he was a christian?
-If this was the case, then there would have been many more christians to be treated the same way.
-We humbly think it must have had to do with Walfrid’s high social position is the region, which also becomes clear from the silver his kin paid to ransom the body.
-The details concerning Walfrid cultivating and possessing quite some plots of land, also indicate that he was not a nobody.
+Why the scourging Scandinavians took so much effort to take Walfrid all the way to their encampment, and subsequently tortured and slaughtered him, remains a question.
+Was it simply because he was a Christian?
+If this was the case, then there would have been many more Christians to be treated the same way.
+We humbly think it must have had to do with Walfrid’s high social position in the region.
+Something which also becomes clear from the silver his kin paid to ransom the body.
+Details concerning Walfrid cultivating and possessing quite some plots of land, also indicate that he wasn’t a nobody.
 Walfrid belonged to the ruling elite in Frisian society.
 A class settling disputes through feuds and strengthening bonds through drinking and eating parties (Mulder-Bakker 2021).
 In other words, Walfrid represented value for the ruthless raiders.
 Probably, alive the Vikings could have received even more silver.
 Why they killed him and not ransomed him for more silver alive, though, is open for debate.

 If Viking history is your thing, find an overview of battles in our post Frisia, a Viking Graveyard.
-Hopefully the title is not too much of a spoiler.
+Hopefully the title isn’t too much of a spoiler.